 Unmetered means you’re not charged for the amount of resources you use – but there is still a limit on how much you can use.
-It’s very unlikely that your site will approach these limits, however, and HostGator will email you if it looks like you might exceed their limits.
+It’s very unlikely that your site will approach these limits, however, HostGator will email you if it looks like you might exceed their limits.

-Unlimited really does mean there’s no limit – so you can as many domains as you like!
+Unlimited really does mean there’s no limit – so you can have as many domains as you like!

 Another feature you’ll see a lot is SSL (Secure Sockets Layer).
 This encrypts information passing between your visitors and your website, protecting data from hackers or leaks.
 Google warns visitors when they’re entering an unsecured site, so having SSL really is an essential feature.